-As both Wuhu Feishang and Antay Pacha were disposed of during 2017, and the recently acquired Bayannaoer Mining is still in the exploration stage, the Group did not generate any revenue during the 2018 and 2017 fiscal years.
+As the Group disposed of its prior operating subsidiaries during 2017, and Bayannaoer Mining is still in the exploration stage, the Group did not generate any revenue in 2018.

-On November 30, 2017, CHNR acquired all of the issued and outstanding capital stock of Bayannaoer Mining, a PRC company established in 2005 to engage in mineral exploration activities in Bayannaoer City, in the Inner Mongolia Autonomous Region of the PRC.
+On November 30, 2017, CHNR acquired all of the issued and outstanding capital stock of Bayannaoer Mining, a PRC company established in 2005 to engage in mineral exploration activities in Bayannaoer City in the Inner Mongolia Autonomous Region of the PRC.
 Bayannaoer Mining currently holds an exploration permit issued by the Land and Resources Department of Inner Mongolia Autonomous Region covering the Moruogu Tong Mine, located in Wulatehouqi, Bayannaoer City, Inner Mongolia.
 Based upon preliminary geologic surveys, it is believed that the Moruogu Tong Mine contains lead and silver, with the prospect that further surveying and exploration may indicate the presence of other ores such as copper.
-During 2019, Bayannaoer Mining identified opportunities to trade copper ore in the PRC.
+During 2019 and 2020, Bayannaoer Mining traded copper ore in the PRC.
 Copper ore trading involves (i) the purchase and sale of copper ore to fill a customer order and/or (ii) the purchase of copper ore for our own account, for resale.
+Bayannaoer Mining's copper ore trading activities were discontinued in the second half of 2020.